gracefulife/clova-developer-guide/en/CIC/References/APIs/SpeechRecognizer.md

 ### Remarks

-* This Event message works only in the Freetalk mode.
+* This event message works only in the Freetalk mode.

 ### Message example